zuhlke/ah-poc-papi-springboot-archetype/README.md

 Robs-Computer:templating$ tree example-papi/src/test/java/com/aimless_hammer/
 example-papi/src/test/java/com/aimless_hammer/
 ├── integration
+│   ├── client
+│   │   ├── RestClientTest.java
+│   │   ├── StubHttpServer.java
+│   │   └── TestJsonBodyType.java
+│   └── server
 │       ├── IntegrationTest.java
 │       └── SpringHttpClient.java
 └── unit
     └── RequestHandlerTest.java

-2 directories, 3 files
+4 directories, 6 files
 Robs-Computer:templating$
 ```
 ### Supporting files

-- Two scripts: `build-jar` and `run-tests`, which do what you might guess.
+- Three scripts: `run-tests`, `start-server` and `build-jar`, which do what you might guess.

 - A `README.md` with a lot of blanks.

 - A `.gitignore` which ignores `target/` and `.idea/workspace.xml`.
+(You can add the rest of `.idea/`!
+It's a great folder!)

 ## Troubleshooting